inrista/loggliest/README.md

     .init();
 ```

+By default, each message gets the app's package name as its Loggly tag, but this can be changed by setting the `tag(String logglyTag)` on the `Builder`.

 **NOTE:** Short upload intervals will have a negative effect on the battery life.
+You want to carefully configure the upload settings and limit the amount of data you log in production settings so as to limit the impact on battery life and network data usage your logging causes.

 ## License
 ```